Genusbiz/docs/developers/defining-an-app-model/logic/action-orchestration/actions/effects/write-to-log.md

 # Write to log
 Writes an entry at the end of the Genus Apps log.
-Entries can be logged on three levels:
+Entries can be logged at three levels:

 Level | Description
 --- | ---